MonashDeepNeuron/HPP/src/chapter1/helloworld.md

 Debugging is the crux of fixing issues in code.
 Debuggers allow us to step through the running code and diagnose any issues that are occurring as they occur.
 Debugging a single executable is pretty trivial but a sufficiently large codebase can become quite complex.

 For that reason we are going to go into debugging a little bit more at the meetup as configuring VSCode is a bit tricky.
-The debugging also doesn't show anything chaptericularly interesting for a simple "Hello World" program.
+The debugging also doesn't show anything particularly interesting for a simple "Hello World" program.

 If you know how a debugger works, you can have a play with VSCode and see if you can get it to work.